Associate Professor Lauren BREEN

 The Grief Healing Garden, also called the Healing Garden, symbolises a spiritual garden and was built to help people cope with their loss, grief, and life transitions.
 This garden is divided into three sections: the Self-Care Area, the Counselling Area, and the Garden of Reconciliation.
 A winding waterway which starts at the Tear Pool and ends at the Wish Pool runs through the Healing Garden.
 This is a process of finding a new balance among the changes that have occurred in people’s lives, reconstructing the relationship and meanings of the sad events they have experienced, reconciling with themselves, and then making a step towards restarting a new life.

-Dr Robert A. NEIMEYER
+Professor Robert A. NEIMEYER

-Dr Robert A. Neimeyer is Professor Emeritus of the Department of Psychology, University of Memphis, maintains an active consulting and coaching practice, and also directs the Portland Institute for Loss and Transition.
+Professor Robert A. Neimeyer is Professor Emeritus of the Department of Psychology, University of Memphis, maintains an active consulting and coaching practice, and also directs the Portland Institute for Loss and Transition.
 Neimeyer has published 30 books, including Routledge’s series on Techniques of Grief Therapy, and serves as Editor of Death Studies.
 The author of over 500 articles and chapters and a popular workshop presenter, he is currently working to advance a more adequate theory of grieving as a meaning-making process.
 In recognition of his contributions, he has been given Lifetime Achievement Awards by both the Association for Death Education and Counseling and the International Network on Personal Meaning.

 Professor Margaret STROEBE